Vinegar Installation

 Through distribution-specific packages

-The Vinegar community hosts a couple distribution-specific packages to make native installation easier.
-However, they are not to be considered as officially supported by the Vinegar maintainer.
+The Vinegar community maintains a couple distribution-specific packages to make native installation easier.
+These packages aren’t officially supported by the Vinegar maintainer, so any issues related to packaging need to be reported in their respective bugtracker.

 To install Vinegar, run the following commands: